 Electric Lineworker (ELCL)

-Covers first aid, CDL, basic use and care of personal protective equipment use and care of climbing equipment, daily inspection and basic use of motorized equipment.
+Job training and safety skills, including CDL, basic use and care of personal protective equipment and climbing equipment, daily job briefings, daily inspection of motorized equipment, and knot tying.

 Pole setting techniques, framing methods and specifications, climbing, sagging and splicing of conductors, energizing and de-energizing of lines, and installation of protective grounds.